 Sadly, once a person develops an addiction at least partly due to having experienced trauma, they increase the risk of being re-traumatized.
 This is because people who abuse substances often engage in high-risk behavior that can result in another traumatic event happening.
 When it does, they are ill-equipped to address it due to their addiction.

-How Addiction and Trauma Treatment Go Together
+How Addiction Recovery and Trauma Treatment Go Together

 Addiction to drugs and alcohol can stem from singular or multiple causes.
 A common theme that shows up when a person explores the genesis of their substance use disorder is trauma.
 When trauma experienced has such an enormous impact that it sparks the development of an addiction, it stands to reason that it must be explored as part of addiction and trauma treatment.
 When the effects of the trauma can be identified and addressed, it contributes to creating a recovery that proves both effective and long-lasting.